ARTICLE 1: ORGANIZATION

 ARTICLE 1: THE CHALLENGE

-1.1 Transgrancanaria 360º is an individual, self-sufficiency challenge, with 265 km and 16.500 meters of positive elevation.
-It is a high difficulty course with start and finish line in Maspalomas.
+1.1 Transgrancanaria 360º is an individual, self-sufficiency challenge, with a high difficulty course and the finish line in Maspalomas.

 1.2 It is intended to be completed before the time limit the organization will state.